Allergies Autoimmunity - Factors & Differences

 Hypersensitivity and autoimmunity are two concepts in immunology that depict the deficiency in the process of the immune system.
 Hypersensitivity is the immunity exaggerated by false reactions to any harmless agent and leads to allergic reactions.
 Examples of allergic reactions include asthma, hay fever, and anaphylaxis.
 Autoimmunity is a condition that describes an inappropriate response by the immune system, where its elements attack the host's healthy cells resulting in autoimmune diseases such as rheumatoid arthritis and lupus.
 While hypersensitivity and autoimmunity are intricately complex immune responses, they differ sharply in their causes and presentations.
 While hypersensitivity is caused by allergens from the outside environment, autoimmunity is caused due to internal factors where the immune response fails to recognize self-tissues.
 It is through the elucidation of hypersensitivity and autoimmunity that proper diagnosis and treatment of related health conditions can be achieved.

-Similarities Between Allergies and Autoimmunity
+Similarities and Differences Between Allergies and Autoimmunity

 The following are the two primary points of similarity: